spiffe/spiffe.io/content/spire/getting-started-k8s.md

 ---
-title: "Tutorial: Run SPIRE on Kubernetes"
+title: Getting Started Guide for Kubernetes
+short: Getting started on Kubernetes
+description: Install and run a SPIRE Server and Agent locally on a Kubernetes cluster
+weight: 3
 toc: true
 ---